 Babies (0-1 years), Children (4-12 years)

 Nearly all rooms can fit a baby cot.
 The Standard Rooms can interconnect, one sleeps 2 while the other, Rose, has a single bed in situ so has space for 3 people.
-Large Superior Room Zenana has two double beds so can host a family of 4.
+Large Superior Room Zenana has two double beds so can host a family of 4, and has doors which close off the balcony.
 The Suites are suitable for 2 adults only

 Do bear in mind that there are lots of unprotected steps throughout; the rooftop tea houses are unsuitable for small children